Aliases for RNF139 Gene

 GeneCards Summary for RNF139 Gene

 RNF139 (Ring Finger Protein 139) is a Protein Coding gene.
-Diseases associated with RNF139 include renal cell carcinoma and hereditary renal cell carcinoma.
-Among its related pathways are Regulation of Cholesterol Biosynthesis by SREBP (SREBF).
-GO annotations related to this gene include ubiquitin-protein transferase activity and ligase activity.
+Diseases associated with RNF139 include hereditary clear cell renal cell carcinoma and hereditary renal cell carcinoma.
+Among its related pathways are Regulation of cholesterol biosynthesis by SREBP (SREBF).
+GO annotations related to this gene include ligase activity and receptor activity.
 An important paralog of this gene is RNF145.